 If an applicant for housing fails to occupy the assigned accommodation on or before the second day of classes without given notice, the room may be assigned to another student.
 In the event the applicant arrives later than the said date, other housing will be assigned as available.
 Refer to section above (Property Deposit, Charges and Refunds).

 Augustana reserves the right to change a room assignment and/or adjust a room charge when a student becomes a single occupant of a room designated for double occupancy.
-The affected student shall be given opportunity to consider each of the the following options: (1) find a roommate, (2) consolidate with a student who is also in a single occupied room, (3) or pay for a single occupancy room.
+The affected student shall be given opportunity to consider each of the the following options: (1) find a roommate, (2) consolidate with a student who is also in a single occupied room, (3) or (if occupancy needs allow) pay for a single occupancy room.

 Priority for housing is given to students enrolled full-time (12 credits or more) in a degree granting program.
 Part-time students are welcome to live on-campus as space is available.
 A student must registered for at least one class to be guaranteed a room in campus housing.

 The University may exercise reasonable authority, in its sole and absolute discretion, to deny or remove from housing any individual if it is believed that they pose a threat to the safety, health or welfare of oneself, of other persons, or property.